PSA Kinetics and the Natural History of Prostate Cancer

 The headline findings from the primary publication and subsequent long-term follow-up are instructive.
 In the full cohort, radical prostatectomy did not significantly reduce all-cause or prostate-cancer-specific mortality compared with observation over the study period.
 The survival curves for the two groups remained close throughout follow-up, with no statistically significant difference in either outcome for the overall population.
 Subgroup analysis suggested that men with higher-risk disease, higher PSA, higher grade, or locally advanced features, may derive greater benefit from surgery, while men with low-risk disease showed no meaningful survival advantage from immediate intervention.

 The PIVOT findings are not a statement that radical prostatectomy is never appropriate, they are a statement about who benefits and when.
-For men with low-risk localized prostate cancer, the immediate harms of surgery (urinary incontinence, erectile dysfunction, operative and anaesthetic risk) are not offset, at the population level, by a meaningful survival advantage over careful observation.
-The biological stability that Johansson and Albertsen documented in their observational cohorts is confirmed here in randomized form: the disease is, for many men, slow enough that surgery does not change the ultimate outcome but does change the immediate quality of life.
+For men with low-risk localised prostate cancer, the immediate harms of surgery (urinary incontinence, erectile dysfunction, operative and anaesthetic risk) are not offset, at the population level, by a meaningful survival advantage over careful observation.
+The biological stability that Johansson and Albertsen documented in their observational cohorts is confirmed here in randomised form: the disease is, for many men, slow enough that surgery does not change the ultimate outcome but does change the immediate quality of life.

 PIVOT also provides an important corrective to the intuition that earlier is always better.
 In oncology, earlier intervention is often advantageous because it acts before the disease has had time to spread or evolve resistance.
 In low-risk prostate cancer, where the natural tempo is already slow and evolutionary escape is not the proximate risk, the calculus is different.
 Treating early changes the experience of the disease without reliably changing its outcome.